 Note that taxpayers who have an annual turnover of up to Rs.
-20 lakh are exempted from the Goods and Services Tax.
-This cut off is set at Rs.
+20 lakh can be exempted from the Goods and Services Tax.
+This cut off is at Rs.
 10 lakh for special category states.
 The GST law also extended the option of choosing a compounding scheme and threshold exemption.

 GST definition states that it is a tax that has replaced multiple indirect taxes, like – VAT, service taxes, excise, etc., in India.
 Notably, gaining an insight into the objectives of this tax regime helps to understand GST meaning better.

 For instance, the primary objectives of the GST service tax include –

 - Elimination of the cascading tax effect: Under the GST bill, taxes are levied only on the net value-added portion, which eliminates the tax-on-tax regime and, in turn, lowers the cost of goods.